 Sometimes, however, students need more than academic lessons as they grapple with the challenges of young adulthood.
 In past semesters, I have spent considerable time mentoring students who have been struggling with Loyola’s challenging curriculum.
 Tackling this tough curriculum sometimes takes academic growth as well as growth in other areas of students' lives: maturity, time management, seeking help when necessary.
 More than teaching writing or student skills, teaching life lessons can sometimes be the assistance that helps young people work through challenging times.

 Through my teaching and research, I have found that a keen understanding of rhetoric and a firm commitment to using discourse to build knowledge collaboratively helps my students write in a variety of contexts.
 Moreover, a thorough and principled approach to inquiry provides my students with the research skills they will need to solve problems and communicate effectively with others, supporting Loyola’s goal of helping students achieve eloquentia perfecta.

 Through Messina (Loyola's first-year experience program) advising, I have found that an empathetic yet professional approach to mentorship can help students work through challenging situations and accept responsibility to help them move forward with their lives.
 My hope is that my students, through their work with writing and civic engagement, as well as a discerning approach to life, can move into adulthood as responsible members of our society.
 In this way, my pedagogy supports Loyola’s Jesuit mission of forming women and men for others.

-In 2018, I will be publishing Read, Reason, Write: An Argument Text and Reader 12th edition with Dorothy U. Seyler (my first English professor at Northern Virginia Community College!), a McGraw-Hill textbook that enacts my teaching philosophy.
+Read, Reason, Write: An Argument Text and Reader 12th edition (McGraw-Hill 2018) co-authored with Dorothy U. Seyler enacts my teaching philosophy.